kevinbeaty/oneself/README.md

 ```

-As shown above, generic functions are useful to map methods over
+As shown above, these functions are useful to map `this` over
 collections of objects. `oneself` also provides placeholder functions
-that allow you to map methods with specified arguments.
-This are named
+that allow you to map methods with specified arguments, named
 the same as the methods, with a `_` suffix.

 ```javascript